Entrepreneurship (ENTR)

 ENTR 388.
 Entrepreneurship: The Money.
 3 Credits.

 You've figured out what you want to bring to the market, done all the analysis, written a bang-up proposal--now all you need is some funding.
 This is where you learn how to raise money for your venture.
 We explore internal/external capital generation (debt, equity, bootstrapping), the time value of money, cash flow management, venture valuation, and exit strategies.
 In a nutshell, you will learn about "money matters"--because money matters.
 Prerequisite: ENTR 386.
-F,S.
+On demand.

 ENTR 395.
 Special Topics.
 1-4 Credits.